nblthree/my-birthdate-anime/README.md

 # My birthdate anime

-Get anime and manga aired for the first time on your birthdate
+Get anime and manga that started on your birthdate

 ## Contribution
 PR are welcome